Hello! Here's the pattern for a small flower garland I made for spring and summer decoration.

 Cut yarn and attach new colour.

-Second round: Chain 2, 1 dc into next stitch in ring.
-2 dc into next 11 stitches.
+Second round: Chain 2, 1 dc into next the space at the base of the chain.
+Then 2 dc into next 11 stitches.
 24 total.
 Slip stitch to top of beginning chain 2, to complete the round.

 Cut yarn and attach new colour.